Owner and Assessor - Heather Desjardins

 Marla started her work with The Open Door as a Barton Reading and Spelling System Instructor.
 She studied English at the University of Ottawa, and is very passionate about literature, language, and learning.
 She is a positive and supportive guide on her students' journey to independence in literacy.

 As our online liaison, Marla connects with remote schools, educators, students and their families to provide information and to prepare them for our online tutoring services.
 She then screens the students with online assessment tools to ensure readiness for our online programming.
 She uses her organizational and creative skills in her role in administration for everything from invoicing to discovering and implementing innovative ideas and solutions.

 "I love all of the little "aha" moments.
 When you see the child's face light up because they just made a connection and that is going to make everything just a little bit easier for them moving forward.
 Once you have enough little moments they can look back and see how much they have accomplished."

 Student Screener, Instructor Education Coordinator - Leigha Brigham

 Leigha is a certified Barton Reading and Spelling System Instructor at The Open Door.
 She earned her Bachelor Degree in Intercultural Studies at Ambrose University in Calgary, studied Elementary Education at Taylor University College in Edmonton, and has her TESL Diploma (teaching English as a Second Language).
 She has also completed the course by Dyslexia International, offered through the University of London, which specializes in best practices in teaching literacy to children with dyslexia.
 She started working with The Open Door because she appreciates the value of working with students one on one to allow them to get the support they need to overcome obstacles and meet their goals.

 “I love seeing how quickly students gain confidence and improve their reading and spelling in a short period of time.
-It is always great to hear that students are reading more, have moved up a reading level, and are making fewer spelling errors.”
+It is always great to hear that students are reading more, have moved up a reading level, and have improved their writing.”